 Funding for the BJC labour market services and activities comes from a variety of different sources.
 The service is made up of a number of different inter-related elements.
 Each of the separately funded services, projects and activities are linked to form a seamless service to the client.

-since 1996 the BJC has managed the Local Employment Service Network (LESN) under contract from the Department of Social Protection (DSP).
+Between 1996 and August 2022 the BJC has managed the Local Employment Service Network (LESN) under contract from the Department of Social Protection (DSP).

 Our Goals & Objectives